-Celebrating 100 Years of Supporting the Fine Arts!
+Celebrating Over 100 Years of Art!

 The artists immediately planned a large exhibition to be held in the summer of 1923, the year of Gloucester’s tercentenary celebration.
 The artists on Cape Ann readily welcomed the new and larger Association in East Gloucester, particularly since the purpose and aim of the Association was to bring together each year a comprehensive and representative exhibition of painting and sculpture, and to persuade other artists to come to the North Shore and help in the effort to further American art.

-– Ted Tysver, Former NSAA Historian
+– History from Ted Tysver, Former NSAA Historian